Arcticfox27/snap-preprocessing-workflows/README.md

 ## Provenance and Use Context

-These workflows were developed and validated while preprocessing satellite data for **study plots across the Iberian Peninsula**, as part of a larger biomass-mapping research effort.
+These workflows were developed and validated while preprocessing satellite data for **study plots across the Iberian Peninsula**, as part of a project: **Below,Litter & Shrub BIOMASS density mapping combining optical, LiDAR and SAR Earth Observation data (BLS-BIOMASS)** by **Instituto Superior de Agronomia, Universidade de Lisboa, Portugal.**

 They are published here as **generalizable preprocessing references**, not as project-specific artifacts.